Menu

 Friday - launch and steam in the North Lake or Bowness Bay.
 As in previous years, bar snacks will be available at the RWYC in the evening.

 Launching facilities for small boats will be available at RWYC, others can launch at the Ferry Nab.
 All boats must have a Windermere registration, which can be obtained on-line from the Lake District National Park office in Kendal.
 It can no longer be bought at the slipway.
-All boats must submit a declaration.
+All boats must submit a declaration, which can be downloaded here.

 Location, launching and mooring information